youngie16/PracticalMachineLearning/README.md

 in which the participant performed the exercise.
 This exercise was done in 5 different ways
 -  classified A (correctly) and B thru E which were different versions of the incorrect movement.

-The markdown document contained in this repository contains the code and output for the assignment, including the predicted values on the test data.
+The markdown document contained in this  gh-pages section of this repository contains the code and output for the assignment, including the predicted values on the test data.

+The compiled HTML code can be found at :https://youngie16.github.io/PracticalMachineLearning/

 #